1.

 7.9

-McCaffrey was the consensus RB1 and 1.01 overall fantasy pick from 2019 to 2021, but the collapse of the Panthers offense and injuries in the 2020 and 2021 seasons had McCaffrey's ranking up for review after two dud years.
+McCaffrey was the consensus RB1 and first fantasy pick from 2019 to 2021, but injuries in 2020 and 2021 left his ranking up for review after two dud years.
 That didn't last long.
-Not only has McCaffrey's health cooperated the last two years, he now has the enviable privilege of playing in a top-three offense.
-To switch from the Panthers to the high-octane 49ers offense took McCaffrey – already a 1.01 pick in fantasy – and made his numbers even better.
-Even with sky-high usage the last two years (516 carries, 152 receptions) McCaffrey's efficiency is at a league-leading level (5.0 yards per carry, 6.8 yards per target).
-Volume is normally a slight downward pressure on efficiency – the more a defense expects you, the better they tend to defend you – but in the 49ers offense McCaffrey has been unstoppable no matter how aggressively defenses try to slow him.
-McCaffrey's previous injury troubles raise the understandable fear of similar injuries occurring in the future, but injuries can happen to any running back.
-Rather than fretting over McCaffrey's past injuries, the more useful frame would be the fact that injuries are likely the only way another running back might catch McCaffrey in the fantasy rankings.
-That's a statement that would apply to very few running backs throughout history, and the simple fact is a talent like McCaffrey in a scheme like San Francisco's yields an almost perfect projection.
+Not only has McCaffrey's health cooperated the last two years, he now has the privilege of playing in a top-three offense.
+Even with sky-high usage the last two years (516 carries, 152 receptions), McCaffrey's efficiency was at/near a league-leading level (5.0 yards per carry, 6.8 yards per target).
+Volume is normally a slight downward pressure on efficiency -- the more a defense expects you, the better they tend to defend you -- but McCaffrey has been unstoppable in San Francisco no matter how aggressively opponents try to slow him.
+While his previous injury troubles raise the understandable fear of similar problems occurring in the future, McCaffrey's overall track record of availability (79 percent of possible games) is about normal for a heavily used RB.
+Rather than fretting over McCaffrey's past injuries, the more useful frame would be to consider that injuries are likely the only way for any other running back to catch him in the fantasy rankings.
+That's a statement that would apply to very few running backs throughout history, as a talent like McCaffrey in a scheme like San Francisco's yields an almost perfect projection.

 2.